dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Protocol-Agnostic Identity Propagation

-The external request is authenticated at the system edge by a trusted component, which then generates a cryptographically signed (and/or encrypted) data structure representing the external entity’s identity and attributes (e.g., user ID, roles, permissions).
-This identity structure is propagated downstream to internal microservices.
-Internal services trust the signature from the edge issuer and use the identity structure to make access control decisions.
+The external request is authenticated at the system edge by a trusted component, which then generates a cryptographically signed (and/or encrypted) data structure representing the external entity’s identity and attributes (e.g., user ID, roles, permissions) - typically a self-contained, verifiable structure, such as a JWT or a proprietary signed format.
+This signed identity structure, hereafter referred to as a token, is propagated downstream to internal microservices.
+Internal services trust the signature from the edge issuer and use the token to make access control decisions.

 ![Protocol-Agnostic Identity Propagation](../assets/Protocol_Agnostic_Identity_Propagation.svg)

 Unlike in previous patterns, only the edge component is responsible for verifying externally provided authentication data with the identity provider that issued it.
 The specific verification process depends on the type and format of the authentication data, denoted by the dotted line in step 2.
-Further downstream, the microservices validate the signed identity structure issued by the trusted edge component.
-This object is typically a self-descriptive structure, such as a JWT, or a proprietary signed format.
-If so, each microservice must have access to the corresponding verification key to validate the authenticity of this token.
+Further downstream, the microservices validate the signed token issued by the trusted edge component.
+Each microservice must have access to the corresponding verification key to validate the authenticity of this token.
 The corresponding verification steps are denoted by the dotted lines in steps 5 and 7.

 #### Pros

 * **Cryptographic trust:** Signed tokens provide strong guarantees about the integrity and authenticity of the propagated identity.
-* **Decoupling from external authentication data:** Internal services do not need to cope with protocols used at the edge or to validate externally used authentication data (such as access tokens or cookies) themselves, simplifying service logic.
+* **Decoupling from external authentication data and context:** Internal services neither handle external protocols nor need to differentiate whether requests originate from first- or third-party actors, simplifying their logic and trust assumptions.
 * **Rich identity context:** Allows inclusion of fine-grained identity and authorization metadata.
 * **Secure across trust boundaries:** Suitable for multi-tenant and zero-trust environments.
-* allows for decoupling of external entities from their internal representations, which highly enhances privacy.
+* **Separation of external and internal identities:** Enables mapping externally known identifiers to distinct internal representations, preventing direct exposure of internal identifiers and thereby enhancing privacy by reducing correlation and tracking risks across domains.

 #### Cons

 * **Key management complexity:** Requires secure handling and rotation of signing keys to maintain trust.
-* **Token size overhead:** Signed data structures issued by the edge component may be large, increasing network overhead.
+* **Token size overhead:** Signed tokens issued by the edge component may be large, increasing network overhead.
-* **Revocation challenges:** Once issued, signed data structures may be valid for many services until expiration, complicating immediate revocation.
-That can however be mitigated by issuing short living signatures and by creating downstream service specific structures.
+* **Revocation challenges:** Once issued, tokens may be valid for many services until expiration, complicating immediate revocation.
+This can, however, be mitigated by issuing short-lived tokens and tailoring identity structures to individual downstream services.
-* **Increased complexity at the edge:** The edge component must handle token signing and may become a critical security point.
+* **Increased complexity at the edge:** The edge component must handle external authentication data verification as well as internal token generation and signing, making it a critical security component.

 ## Microservice Authentication Patterns